Have you ever wondered how your computer understands the letter A, a selfie, or a YouTube video, even though all it really knows are 0s and 1s?

 1. Which data representation technique is commonly used in computer architecture to store integers?

-In computer architecture, integers are commonly stored using the Binary data representation technique.
-This involves representing integers using a sequence of 0s and 1s (bits), with each bit having a specific weight or value.
-The number of bits used determines the range and precision of the integer representation.
+In computer architecture, a common method for storing integers is using the Binary data representation method.
+This involves conveying integers as a string sequence of 0s and 1s (bits), with each bit having a designated weight or value.
+The size of the bit space determines the range and precision for the integer representation using binary integers.
 For example:

 - 8-bit integers (1 byte) represent values from 0 to 255